logo for my-island-penang.com

 Malaysian Cookies

-Sweet and savory Penang cakes and cookies are our traditional Malaysian Food
+Sweet and savory Penang cakes and cookies are part of our traditional Malaysian Food

 To the Chinese, cookies are called "peah" and our Malay friends named it "biskuit".
 During Chinese New Year, Hari Raya or Deepavali, Malaysian cookies and cakes are presented as gifts to relatives and friends.